-Getting to know neighbors was one of the chief reasons proponents want the program to continue.
-In 2003, 70 percent of Palo Alto respondents to the National Citizen Survey, which the city takes annually, rated their sense of community as "good" or "excellent."
-That rate dropped to 56 percent by 2017, according to a city staff report.
-Numerous letters to the City Council by people who took part in the two pilot programs said Cool Block achieved something that many other city and neighborhood programs have not: getting residents to team up to make meaningful change in their neighborhoods and making them feel like they are part of a community again, they said.
+Numerous letters sent to the City Council participants in the pilot programs stated that Cool Block achieved something other city and neighborhood programs have not: getting residents to team up to make meaningful change in their neighborhoods and helping them to feel like they are part of a community again.

-Her neighborhood, which is mostly comprised of apartments and condominiums, doesn't have a neighborhood association.
+Her neighborhood of mostly apartments and condominiums doesn't have a neighborhood association.

 "We have nothing that brings us together," she said, noting that even people passing in the hallways of her 55-unit condominium complex often don't say hello.

-But doing something meaningful together and working on these problems is empowering, she said.
-The program also brought together neighbors of very different backgrounds, who found common ground.
-Her team included neighbors from South Korea, China and India, she said.
+But the program gave neighbors of different backgrounds common ground.
+Her team included people originally from South Korea, China and India, she said.

-In an email to the City Council, Lee Birdsey said she now bikes whenever she can and she and her husband only put their garbage can out once a month because everything else is recycled.
-They have supplies for a disaster and they now know who their neighbors are who might need extra help, she said.
+Another participant, Lee Birdsey, now bikes whenever she can, and she and her husband only put their garbage can out once a month because everything else is recycled, she wrote in an email to the council.
+They have supplies for a disaster, and they now know who their neighbors are who might need extra help.

 "It really feels like a safe and warm place to live again after this program," she wrote.

-Sandra Slater, Cool Block volunteer program manager for Palo Alto, said most of those services would involve customized web development for Palo Alto, data gathering, maintenance on the existing web service, e-newsletters, program marketing, recruitment, online tracking and coaching.
-So far, the institute has spent hundreds of thousands of dollars on the web programming for the pilot program.
-The city was not charged for the pilot programs.
-Staff is recommending tapping the city manager's more than $200,000 in contingency funds for Phase I.
+Sandra Slater, Cool Block volunteer program manager for Palo Alto, said most of Institute's contributed services would involve customized web development for Palo Alto, data gathering, maintenance on the existing web service, e-newsletters, program marketing, recruitment, online tracking and coaching.
+So far, the Institute has spent hundreds of thousands of dollars on the web programming for the pilot program, for which the city was not charged.

-But some residents are questioning the expenditure.
-They wanted greater accountability and a clear vision of what the program would cost if all phases were implemented.
+But some Palo Altans are questioning the proposed $100,000 city expenditure, calling for greater accountability and a clear vision of the program's cost for all phases — not just the first.

-Palo Alto Neighborhoods, which represents 33 neighborhoods and three affiliates, asked the council in a March 2 letter to remove the Cool Block funding request and contract from the consent calendar.
-The organization wants public discussion on the merits of the investments, co-chairs Sheri Furman and Rebecca Sanders wrote.
+Palo Alto Neighborhoods, which represents 33 neighborhoods and three affiliates, asked the council in a March 2 letter to remove the Cool Block funding request and contract from the agenda.
+The organization wants public discussion on the merits of the investment, co-chairs Sheri Furman and Rebecca Sanders wrote.

 "The proposed work for $100,000 would target just 30 blocks or household groups.
 The cost per block/group seems extremely high and is not explained.
 Could we ever afford to replicate this across the approximately 1,400 such blocks/groups in Palo Alto?" they wrote.

-Palo Alto Neighborhoods also said the proposal overlooks other city programs such as its Zero Waste program and an extensive and well-organized volunteer emergency-preparedness team, which are integrated with the city staff.
-There is no analysis of an overlap with other city efforts on energy and waste reduction in the staff report, they noted.
+Palo Alto Neighborhoods also said the proposal overlooks other city programs, such as its Zero Waste program and an extensive and well-organized volunteer emergency-preparedness team, which are integrated with the city staff.
+There is no analysis in the staff report of how Cool Block overlaps with other city efforts on energy and waste reduction, they noted.

-Every penny will be well spent, they argued, because the city will save money in the long run as people reduce their waste and carbon dioxide output.
+Other participants in Cool Block point to the value of teaching sustainability and argued that every penny will be well spent because the city will save money in the long run as people reduce their waste and carbon-dioxide output.

-Slater told the council that the city faces an "existential risk" because of climate change that it will be forced to address.
+Slater told the council that the city faces an "existential risk" because of climate change.
 John Kelley, who was one of the original block leaders in the early pilot program, agreed.